-In his sinecure position, my brother spent his time accompanying Colonel Nguyen Dinh Vinh, I Corps Deputy Commander/Territories on visit to units dissiminated at various locations in the Ist Military Region.
+In his sinecure position, my brother spent his time accompanying Colonel Nguyen Dinh Vinh, I Corps Deputy Commander/Territories on a visit to units disseminated at various locations in the Ist Military Region.

 Nguyễn Đình Vinh

 When the operation Lam Son 719 occurred, my brother was still in Lai Khe.
-However, he got to participate in the awards ceremony of the combatants that had contributed in this operation.
+However, he got to participate in the awards ceremony of the combatants that had contributed to this operation.